 A financial aggregator makes that easy since it already knows all your numbers.
 I’ve found that tracking mine is a little exciting and gives me an incentive to continue to grow it by saving and investing more.

-I use Personal Capital to track my net worth, but any financial aggregator worth a lick will do the same.
+I use Empower to track my net worth, but any financial aggregator worth a lick will do the same.

 Is security a show-stopper when considering a financial aggregator?